Vikram Vedha (2022 film): Plot

-On Babloo's confession, Vedha tells that Abbas was bribed by Babloo to kill his men, where he asks Vikram if Abbas was right, since he became corrupt to pay for his son's medical procedure.
-Vedha kills Babloo leaving Vikram frustrated on finding out who had killed Abbas.
-The IG and the unit arrive, who castigates Vikram for letting Vedha escape again.
-Vikram slowly realises that the entire unit had also been bribed by Babloo.
-IG reveals that Babloo paid them to kill Vedha and Chanda's abduction was intended to lure Shatak out of Mumbai, which would lure Vedha out of hiding.
-However, a guilt-ridden Abbas had gone to save Chanda, but the unit had killed them both.
+Vedha asks Vikram if Abbas was right, since he turned corrupt to pay for his son's medical procedure.
+Angry at himself for failing to judge his best friend's circumstances, Vikram shoots bullets to the ground in frustration even as Vedha casually walks away.
+As the unit arrives later, the IG castigates Vikram for letting Vedha escape again.
+Vikram begins to slowly realise that the entire unit had also been bribed by Babloo.
+The IG reveals that Babloo paid them to kill Vedha and Chanda's abduction was intended to lure Shatak out of Mumbai, which would lure Vedha out of hiding.
+However, a guilt-ridden Abbas had gone to save Chanda, but the unit killed them both and framed Chanda as the murderer.
+Vikram decodes that the team made a mistake by handing over the gun in her right hand as she was left-handed as told by Vedha in his story.
 As the unit prepares to kill Vikram, Vedha reappears and saves him.
 A gunfight ensues, and Vikram disables all his colleagues with Vedha's help, but kills the IG.
-Vikram asks Vedha if he should let him go for saving his life or kill him since he is a criminal where a standoff ensues between Vikram and Vedha.
+After a friendly banter between the two with Vedha asking Vikram to convince Priya to take Vikram's case, Vikram asks Vedha if he should let him go for saving his life or kill him since he is a criminal with the film ending with a standoff ensuing between them.